vstanyshevskyy/obobruiko/content/questionnaires/gad-7-general-anxiety-disorder-7.md

       anxious, generalised anxiety disorder, what is anxiety, gad
     copyButtonText: Copy Results
     results:
-      - text: No anxiety.
-The obtained result is an assumption; for a more accurate diagnosis, consult a mental health professional—psychologist, psychotherapist, or psychiatrist.
+      - text: "Minimal Anxiety (0–4).
+Your result indicates a minimal level of anxiety.
+          This usually means your worries don’t interfere with your daily life, and no special interventions are needed.
+Remember: this test is only a preliminary assessment, not a diagnosis.
+If you feel uncertain or still experience anxiety, consider consulting a psychologist, psychotherapist, or psychiatrist."
         minScore: 0
         maxScore: 4
         subscale: default